fizwidget/fizwidget.github.io/source/_posts/2014-07-03-implicit-futures-in-ruby.markdown

 I don't even...
 ```

-So, our future can use `method_missing` to intercept method calls.
-We still need to actually forward the intercepted method though - this is where `send` comes in.
-It's defined on all Ruby objects, and lets us dynamically call any method:
+So, our future class can use `method_missing` to intercept method calls.
+It still needs to actually forward the intercepted method though - this can be done using `send`, which lets us dynamically call any method on an object:

 ``` ruby
 some_object.send(method_name, args, &block)